zenntenn/atom-language-blodwen/documentation/ipkg.md

 Supported are the `opts` and `sourcedir` options.

-There is [more information](http://docs.idris-lang.org/en/latest/tutorial/packages.html) about `ipkg`-files in the idris documentation.
+There is [more information](http://docs.blodwen-lang.org/en/latest/tutorial/packages.html) about `ipkg`-files in the blodwen documentation.

 ## Example